nigelteosw/learning-buddy/README.md

 *   [React](https://react.dev/) - A JavaScript library for building user interfaces.
 *   [TypeScript](https://www.typescriptlang.org/) - Typed JavaScript at scale.
 *   [Node.js](https://nodejs.org/) - JavaScript runtime environment.

+### APIs Used

+*   **Gemini Nano (on-device LLM):** Accessed via Chrome's built-in AI for local, private, and offline-capable text generation and summarization.
+*   **Prompt API:** Used for interacting with the on-device model to generate explanations, analogies, and quizzes.
+*   **WXT APIs:** Utilized for the overall extension structure, including the background service worker, side panel, and content scripts.
+*   **Chrome Storage API (`storage.local`):** For local persistence of the user's flashcard databank.
+*   **Chrome Runtime and Tabs APIs:** For messaging between extension components and managing tab interactions.

 ## Getting Started